dongkp96/ClinicianTrackerV4/README.md

 # ClinicianTrackerV4

-This Clinician Tracker Web Application is designed for the COSC 630 course utilizing HTML/CSS/JavaScript and the LAMP stack.
-This project serves as a display of the learning I had accomplished to complete this course.
+This Clinician Tracker Web Application was developed for the COSC 630 course using **HTML**, **CSS**, **JavaScript**, and the **LAMP stack**.
+The purpose of this project is to demonstrate the skills and concepts I’ve learned throughout the course.

-This repository will hold all the code for the project including: HTML/CSS/JS/PHP
+This repository contains all source code including:

-The features of this web application include:
--Clinician Selection Page: Allows for adding of clinician, selection of clinician, clinician deletion and login -Patient Selection Page: Allows for adding of patients, selection of patients, patient deletion, and button to go to patient profile
--Patient Profile Page: Allows for display of patient information, displaying of pain and function charts, addition of notes, editing of notes, deletion of notes, returning to patient selection, and logging out of clinician
+- HTML
+- CSS
+- JavaScript
+- PHP

+## 🔧 Features

+- **Clinician Selection Page**
+  - Add new clinicians
+  - Select a clinician
+  - Delete clinicians
+  - Login interface for clinicians

+- **Patient Selection Page**
+  - Add new patients
+  - Select a patient
+  - Delete patients
+  - Navigate to the patient profile page

+- **Patient Profile Page**
+  - View patient information (name, diagnosis, etc.)
+  - Display pain and function charts over time
+  - Add, edit, and delete visit notes
+  - Return to patient selection page
+  - Log out and return to clinician selection